Zephyros1938/ZephyroGame/doc/README.md

 ## License & Legal

 Please **do not redistribute** the game unless the code is open-source.
-This project is meant to remain open-source.
+This project is meant to remain open-source so others can learn at trust what they are downloading.

 For more details, please refer to the full [LICENSE](LICENSE) file.